is a partner resident in Fried Frank's New York office and a member of the Firm's Real Estate Department.

 - RXR Realty in connection with the following:

-- The acquisition and financing of the one-million-square-foot building located at 32 Old Slip in New York City.
+- The acquisition and initial financing of the one-million-square-foot building located at 32 Old Slip in New York City and the subsequent US$404 million mortgage and mezzanine refinancing for the property.

 - US$200 million loan from Morgan Stanley to finance its acquisition of an office condo interest at 530 Fifth Avenue.